 Regarding the formal authorisation of a "Sociedad Gestora de Entidades de Inversión Colectiva de Tipo Cerrado" or "SGEIC", the final resolution of the CNMV must be motivated and shall be notified within the three followings months after the initial submission by the management company of its application.

-Last February 2017, the CNMV published a welcome programme for investment and management firms, although this dossier is for informational purposes only and does not entail any legal or administrative responsibility for the CNMV, the guide highlights that the CNMV will try to complete its authorisation process within two months, provided that the applicant meets the mandatory requirements and the required documentation has been substantially presented.
+In February 2017, the CNMV published a welcome programme for investment and management firms, although this dossier is for informational purposes only and does not entail any legal or administrative responsibility for the CNMV, the guide highlights that the CNMV will try to complete its authorisation process within two months, provided that the applicant meets the mandatory requirements and the required documentation has been substantially presented.
+This initiative was mainly due to the still ongoing Brexit process.